Published: March 8, 2023 | Last Updated: May 30, 2024

 Anthony has decades of experience as a production company owner, festival director, and independent filmmaker.

-This shows in the book because Anthony offers you a unique perspective on why some films get selected for festivals while others don’t. – Hint: it’s not just about the film itself.
+This shows in the book because Anthony offers a unique perspective on why some films get selected for festivals while others don’t. – Hint: it’s not just about the film itself.

 Anthony guides you through all the dos and don’ts and dumb mistakes to avoid, which he sees indie filmmakers repeatedly make – from the film’s production to submitting to the film festival.